 Because Defined Benefit Plans have significant tax advantages, the IRS imposes limits on retirement benefit amounts, as well as the compensation used to calculate those benefits.
 These maximums have the effect of limiting tax deductions attributable to owners and other highly compensated employees.

-For example, regardless of actual compensation paid, the 2020 compensation used to calculate benefits can be no more than $285,000 per year.
-The IRS indexes this amount each year, so that it increases with inflation.
+For example, regardless of the actual compensation paid, the 2023 compensation used to calculate benefits can be no more than $330,000 per year.
+The IRS indexes this amount each year so that it increases with inflation.

 In addition, Defined Benefit Plans must limit the retirement benefit amount.
 These limits are defined in Internal Revenue Code §415(b).
 Additional detail will be provided in a future post.
-For now, it’s sufficient to say that the 2020 benefit limit is approximately $2.9 million for a lump sum payable at age 62.
-Limits may be adjusted for the employee’s retirement age, compensation, length of employment and plan participation, as well as the applicable interest rates and mortality table.
+For now, it’s sufficient to say that the 2023 benefit limit is approximately $3.4 million for a lump sum payable at age 62.
+Limits may be adjusted for the employee’s retirement age, compensation, length of employment, and plan participation, as well as the applicable interest rates and mortality table.
 Like the compensation limits, benefit limits are indexed for inflation.

 Now that you know how Defined Benefit Plans work and how they can benefit you, let’s see if a Defined Benefit Plan makes sense for you.

 Whether a Defined Benefit Plan is the right fit depends on a number of factors, including your age as the business owner, your compensation level, and the amount you would like to contribute each year.
-The number and ages of your non-owner employees and your ability to make annual contributions is also important.
+The number, ages, and compensation level of your non-owner employees, as well as your ability to make annual contributions, is also important.

-As a simple rule of thumb, a Defined Benefit Plan works best for business owners who are at least 35 years old and want to contribute $60,000 or more per year for at least five years.
+As a simple rule of thumb, a Defined Benefit Plan works best for business owners who are at least 35 years old and would like to contribute $75,000 or more per year for at least five years.

 In addition, benefits must be provided to non-owner employees, so, in general, fewer employees means a lower cost.
 When evaluating whether a DB Plan makes sense, the cost of providing non-owner benefits must be weighed against potential tax savings.
 A good rule of thumb is 10 or fewer non-owner employees to every owner.
 Thus, if there were 2 owners, the rule of thumb is 20 or fewer non-owner employees for a Defined Benefit Plan to make sense.